 For years, I’ve heard of people making vegetable broth from veggie scraps—but then I realized it’s also possible to make broth with pureed vegetables in the mix.
 That means you get to keep all the vegetable goodness and enhance many recipes with more nutrients.

-I love this as an option for recipes for kids, for when we’re sick and wanting extra comfort, or simply as a way to add nutrients into a child’s diet when variety is otherwise lacking.
+I love this as an option for recipes for kids, as an easy food for sickness and wanting extra comfort, or simply as a way to add nutrients into a child’s diet when variety is otherwise lacking.
 Also: It’s a wonderful and easy way to add flavor to all sorts of foods.

-We love this as a base for Pastina Soup, Alphabet Soup, Minestrone, and Black Bean Soup.
+We love this as a base for Pastina Soup, Pasta in Brodo, Tortellini in Broth, Alphabet Soup, Minestrone, and Black Bean Soup.
 It’s my favorite alternative to chicken stock and it’s so easy to make at home.

 Your toddler won’t eat?
 Help is here!